 What is a Distribution Map?

-The coordinator server is essential in a distributed cache cluster because it oversees bucket distribution and ensures that each item is assigned to a particular bucket based on its key.
-To achieve this, the coordinator server creates a distribution map including the bucket distribution and distributes it to all other partitions in the cluster, as well as, to all connected clients.
+The coordinator server node is essential in a distributed cache cluster as it oversees bucket distribution and ensures that each and every item is assigned to a particular bucket based on its key.
+To achieve this, it creates a distribution map.
+This map includes the bucket distribution.
+It then distributes these buckets to all other partitions in the cluster, as well as, to all the connected clients as appropriate.

-No matter how many servers are in the cluster, NCache makes sure that each item is given a consistent bucket address through this method.
+No matter how many servers are in the cluster, NCache ensures that each item is given a consistent bucket address through this method.
 This is because the distribution map remains constant, even if the number of servers in the cluster changes.
 As a result, even if a bucket moves from one partition to another at any stage, the bucket address of an item remains the same.
 This guarantees that the data stays intact, and no data is lost during bucket movements.

-In case of Partitioned topology, whenever a node leaves the cluster, the cluster experiences data loss.
+In case of the Partitioned topology, whenever a node leaves the cluster, the cluster experiences data loss.
 The buckets owned by the leaving node will all be lost.
-However, in case of POR, the replica is present on another node that will be redistributed on the basis on the distribution map – preventing data loss.
+However, in case of Partition-Replica, the replica is present on another node that will be redistributed on the basis on the distribution map – preventing data loss.

 Data Distribution Based on a Distribution Map